gemseo/gemseo/docs/user_guide/concepts/ode/discipline.md

 ## Initialization

-The instantiation of an [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] requires at least two parameters: `discipline`, representing the function $f(t, y)$, and `times`, representing the time interval of integration of the ODE.
+The instantiation of an [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] requires at least two parameters: `discipline`, representing the function $f(t, y)$, and `times`, representing the time interval of integration of the ODE.
-Further parameters can be specified at the time of the instantiation of the [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline].
+Further parameters can be specified at the time of the instantiation of the [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline].